ansuz/dnssb/docs/WHY.md

 _Ownership_ of any zone can be revoked by the parent owner, all the way back up to the global root.

 This form of governance is effectively a kind of [feudalism](https://en.wikipedia.org/wiki/Feudalism), which is not to say that it is incorrect.
-Unique names are considered a resource, and resources must be distributed resources somehow.
+Unique names are considered a resource, and resources must be distributed somehow.

 **ICANN** typically distributes resources to _those who pay for them_.